 My main online source, and starting point for most of my walks is the fabulous OS Maps Online.
 For a £24 a year – £2 a month – you get access to electronic versions of all their Landranger and Explorer maps which covers every corner of the British Isles.
 As well as the online version there is an app which allows you to download maps for offline use which is invaluable when you are walking in areas where the internet signal is weak.

 I used the OS Maps app on my most recent walk, a circular route starting from Haweswater up on to the historic roman road at High Street and down via Small Water.
 There are many pre-loaded routes that can be found by searching areas of interest from Trail and Country Walking magazines (more on these later), AA walks and other publications.
 You can also create your own routes as I did with this Bald Hiker – Haweswater to High Street Circuit.
+I was inspired by this website’s own High Street from haweswater article.
 As well as being able to download the route and map to your phone for use on the hill, the other thing that I love about the desktop version is the 3D fly-through functionality.
 I like being able to see the route in this format as it’s a great way visualising what the walk will be like and what to look out for on the day; where potential hazards will be, what the gradient will be like, and where are any potential escape routes are should any adverse weather come in.

 For UK walks there are some excellent monthly publications that are crammed full of routes to explore.
 I’ve bought Trail magazine for as long as I can remember, and as well as some brilliant features, gear guides, and information on what is going on in the walking world, each month there are 14 or so mapped out walking routes that can be cut out and taken on the hill with you.
 There are others such as Country Walking which tends to feature gentler routes than Trail, and The Great Outdoors magazine which does some really good detailed articles on walking experiences in the UK.